ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 #### Custom Device Framework

 The custom device framework consists of type definitions, specifically named controls and indicators, template VIs and a LabVIEW API.
-Together these items for the rules, or framework, that allows any conforming VI to interact with VeriStand.
+Together these items form the rules, or framework, that allows any conforming VI to interact with VeriStand.
 There are several prebuilt types of custom devices.
 Almost any requirement can be accomplished by adding or modifying code in one of the prebuilt devices.

-The prebuilt devices start with the Custom Device Template Tool.
-The template tool is located in <span style="color:green">*<vi.lib>\NI VeriStand\Custom Device Tools\Custom Device Template Tool\Custom Device Template Tool.vi*</span>.
+The prebuilt devices start with the [niveristand-custom-device-wizard](https://github.com/ni/niveristand-custom-device-wizard).
-The developer specifies the type of custom device before running the template tool.
-The tool generates the LabVIEW Project for the new custom device.
+The developer specifies the type of custom device before running the niveristand-custom-device-wizard.
+The wizard generates the LabVIEW Project for the new custom device.
 The exact resources in the project depend on the type of custom device selected.

 The project is pre-populated with VIs, LabVIEW Libraries, an XML File, and two build specifications.
 These resources provide the framework upon which almost all custom devices are built.

 VeriStand evolved from NI Dynamic Test Software (NI-DTS).
 NI-DTS evolved from 3rd party intellectual property (IP) called EASE.
 The IP made basic provisions for add-on LabVIEW code.
 This provisions could be considered the first custom device framework on which several “custom devices” were built.
-If you find a custom device that does not fit the Custom Device Template Tool framework, you may be operating an EASE based custom devices.
+If you find a custom device that does not fit the niveristand-custom-device-wizard framework, you may be operating an EASE based custom devices.

-For each of the five types of custom devices, you’ll see two VI libraries in the LabVIEW source project: <span style="color:green">*Custom Device API.lvlib*</span> and <span style="color:green">*Custom Device Name Custom Device.lvlib.*</span>
+For each of the five types of custom devices, in the LabVIEW source project, you’ll see:
+* an _NI VeriStand APIs_ virtual folder containing two VI libraries: <span style="color:green">*Custom Device API.lvlib*</span> and <span style="color:green">*Custom Device Utility Library.lvlib.*</span>;
+* a <span style="color:green">*&lt;Custom Device Name&gt; Engine.lvlib.*</span> VI library;
+* a <span style="color:green">*&lt;Custom Device Name&gt; Shared.lvlib.*</span> VI library;
+* a <span style="color:green">*&lt;Custom Device Name&gt; System Explorer.lvlib.*</span> VI library.

-The following image displays a new custom device project that uses these two libraries.
+The following image displays a new custom device template project.
 ![](images/Picture5.jpg)
 <br />

-The Custom Device API library contains most of the type definitions, template VIs and LabVIEW API needed to interact with VeriStand data and timing resources.
+The Custom Device API library and Custom Device Utility Library contain most of the type definitions, template VIs and LabVIEW API needed to interact with VeriStand data and timing resources.
 They allow the VI to behave as a native task in the VeriStand Engine.

-&nbsp;&nbsp;&nbsp; **Note:** Some of these VIs also appear on the LabVIEW palette in **[VeriStand](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_ni_veristand_vis_pal/)** » **[Custom Device API](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_custom_device_api_vis_pal/)**.
+&nbsp;&nbsp;&nbsp; **Note:** Some of these VIs also appear on the LabVIEW palette in **[NI VeriStand](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_ni_veristand_vis_pal/)** » **[Custom Device API](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_custom_device_api_vis_pal/)**.

 The API library contains the custom device’s configuration and real-time engine VIs.
 These correspond to the configuration and engine VI libraries (or LLBs).
-The front panel and block diagram of these VIs are populated with objects from the Custom Device API library.
+The front panel and block diagram of these VIs are populated with objects from the Custom Device API libraries.

 #### Configuration